Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Clemson is winless against the spread this season.

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 10 points or more.
+- This season, the Tigers are winless ATS when entering a game as a favorite of 10 points or more.

-- Clemson's games this year have not gone over any of three set point totals.
+- Clemson's games this year have not gone over the total in three opportunities.

-- When Clemson puts up more than 10.3 points, it is 0-2 against the spread and 2-0 overall.
+- Clemson is 0-2 against the spread and 2-0 overall this season when the team records more than 10.3 points.

-- When Clemson amasses more than 261.0 yards, the team is 0-2 against the spread and 2-0 overall.
+- In games that Clemson picks up over 261.0 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have turned the ball over five times this season, one more turnover than the Wolf Pack have forced (4).
+- This year, the Tigers have turned the ball over five times, one more than the Wolf Pack's takeaways (4).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.